 Even if Fido lives primarily indoors, your furry family member will spend some time outdoors.
 Dogs and landscaping don't always mix, though.
 Digging, eating plants or wearing paths in the lawn are a few of the potential problems dogs cause to landscaping.
 The landscaping — including plant selection and surface choices — can also be dangerous for canines.
 A few basic pet-friendly landscaping tricks can keep the yard looking attractive while keeping your dog safe.

 Your dog tromps around the backyard every day with no protection for its paws.
-The type of materials you use on the ground can affect how safe the backyard is for your dog.
+The types of materials you use on the ground can affect how safe the backyard is for your dog.
 Choose soft surfaces in the landscaping instead of rough, sharp surfaces, and shy away from pavement so your pet has protection from the heat.
-Sunset magazine recommends cedar chip mulch, smooth stones and rounded pebbles for pups.
-Include plenty of green space as well.
-Grass stays cooler than pavement so it protects your pet's paws in the summer heat.

 Plant location is another thing dog owners should consider.
 Keep plants away from the perimeter of the yard because dogs like to walk along outside edges to patrol the area.
 Any plants in that area fall victim to your pet's paws.
 Dense plantings may discourage your dog from entering the garden, as will decorative fences.
 Another option is to create raised beds for plants so they are out of harm's way.